how it works · plain English

 One program, always on.

-Smartopol runs as a single background service on your machine.
-Every front-end — terminal, Discord, Telegram, web, external tools — talks to the same brain.
+Smartopol runs as a background service on your machine.
+Terminal, Discord, Telegram, web, and external tools talk to the same brain.
 One memory, many doors in.

 2. 02

-A hierarchical memory that organizes itself as you use it.
-All conversations, all channels, all users.
-One local file on your disk.
-Sub-100ms recall across millions of tokens.
+Hierarchical memory that organizes itself as you use it.
+Conversations, channels, users.
+Local on disk.
+Fast hybrid recall (keyword + meaning).

 3. 03